shutterstock/public-api-javascript-sdk/docs/VideosApi.md

 const id = "17555176"; // String | The ID of the collection to rename

-const body = new ShutterstockApiReference.CollectionUpdateRequest(); // CollectionUpdateRequest | The new name for the collection
+const body = new ShutterstockApiReference.Body10(); // Body10 | The new name for the collection

 api.renameVideoCollection(id, body)